Non-Latex Condom Options

 • They are not vegan

 The first FDA approved polyurethane condom was Durex Avanti in the 1990s.
 Compared to latex, polyurethane condoms are thinner and do not have a scent.
 While very durable, polyurethane is less elastic and snug fitting than latex, making the risk of slippage or breakage higher.
 Thus lubrication (oil, silicone, or water-base) is highly recommended for penetrative sex.
-In 2009, Durex started manufacturing polyisoprene condoms instead of polyurethane, called Avanti Bare.
+In 2009, Durex started manufacturing polyisoprene condoms instead of polyurethane, now called Avanti Bare Real Feel.
 Today, Trojan SUPRA is the most popular polyurethane condom on the North American market.

 Benefits of Polyurethane